chrisballinger/prosody-modules/mod_rawdebug/README.markdown

 # Summary

-Sometimes it is useful to get the raw XML logs from clients for debugging purpouses, but some cliens don't expose this.
+Sometimes it is useful to get the raw XML logs from clients for debugging purposes, but some clients don't expose this.
 This command lets you activate this on specific sessions.

 # Usage